ihsankarami/case-study-ihsan-karami/client/README.md

 2. **Data Storage:**

-   - Use a local data structure (e.g., array) to store the table data.
+   - Use the provided JSON server to post/read the data.

 3. **User Interface:**